space150/spaceBase/README.md

 ## Getting Started

 1. `$ npm install spacebase` or download the ZIP and copy its contents into your project folder.
 2. Use your favorite LibSass compiler to watch for changes and compile the files.
-(Setting up Sass is outside the scope of this document.)
-3. Open `scss/_vars.scss` to make changes to your global variables.
+3. Open `scss/_vars.scss` to update your global variables.
 4. Start building out your HTML.
-We've included index.html as a starting point.
+We've included `index.html` and `styleguide.html` to begin with.
 5. `scss/base/` is the core of spaceBase.
 Build your UI layer in `scss/ui/`

 Your editor can be setup with EditorConfig so that code style standards are enforced automatically.
 See http://editorconfig.org/#download and install the plugin for your editor of choice.